The Job dialog is used to view and edit the data that defines a job. This dialog can also be used to create new jobs and templates manually.

 This pane provides View and Edit access to Job properties.
-These properties are read-only if the current User does not have permission to edit the current Scenario and the User Right Can Maintain Jobs.
+These properties are read-only if the current user cannot edit the current Scenario and the User Right Can Maintain Jobs.

-There are multiple tabs on the Job Header that provide additional information or fields that will affect the Job and how it is scheduled.
+There are multiple tabs on the Job Header that provide additional information or fields that will affect the Job and its schedule.

 - Financials: This tab is used to control and display financial information about the job, including Revenue, Throughput, Profit, and Costs.

-- Performance: This tab displays a gauge of the Job's performance, calculated as a comparison of the Expected Run and Setup Hours.
+- Performance: This tab displays a gauge of the Job's performance, calculated to compare the Expected Run and Setup Hours.

 - Entry: This tab displays the entry information of the Job.
 It contains the Entry Date, the Maintenance Method, Max Early Delivery days, and the Almost Late Days.
 This tab can also be used for the Can Span Plants setting if this Job can be split among available Plants.